The complete guide to cannabis tourism in Portland, Oregon

 Some favorites around town include sleek, beginner-friendly weed boutiques like Oregrown, Farma and Virtue Supply Company which have the clean minimalism of an Apple Store.
-Meanwhile, connoisseurs often flock to Archive and Treehouse Collective for hard-to-find varietals and concentrates.
+Meanwhile, connoisseurs often flock to Archive for hard-to-find varietals and concentrates.

 Other dispensaries are conveniently located by complimentary businesses.
 Cannabliss on West Burnside Street, for example, is neighbors with Straight From New York Pizza, where you can get a $4.20 slice-and-a-drink special if you show your receipt from next door.

-Tokers who like a little social justice with their smoke will dig The People’s Dispensary, a queer and POC-owned outfit with another location in Oakland, California and Green Hop, a dispensary that celebrates both cannabis and hip-hop in what was once one of Portland’s historically black neighborhoods.
+Tokers who like a little social justice with their smoke will dig The People’s Dispensary, a queer and POC-owned outfit dedicated to equity in the industry, and Green Hop, a dispensary that celebrates both cannabis and hip-hop in what was once one of Portland’s historically black neighborhoods.